 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-One of the most visited towns in Cuba, Trinidad maintains a charming colonial atmosphere with its uneven cobbled streets, quiet plazas, churches, red-tiled roofs, wooden shutters and wrought-iron frames.
-Bicycles and horse-drawn carts bump along streets lined with somewhat dilapidated pastel-coloured houses, where open doors afford brief views of folk on rocking chairs and wooden birdcages, and the strains of salsa music drift out from cool courtyards where the intricate steps of the dance are practiced.
+One of the most visited towns in Cuba, Trinidad maintains a charming colonial atmosphere with its uneven cobbled streets, quiet plazas and churches, detailed with red-tiled roofs, wooden shutters and wrought-iron frames.
+Bicycles and horse-drawn carts bump along streets lined with somewhat pastel-coloured houses worn with age, while the strains of salsa music drift out from cool courtyards where the intricate steps of the dance are practised.

-Designated a UNESCO World Heritage Site in 1988, Trinidad has largely escaped the modern tourist infrastructure and large hotels usually accorded to a popular destination, and retains its welcoming and tranquil atmosphere.
+Designated a UNESCO World Heritage Site in 1988, Trinidad has largely escaped the modern tourist infrastructure and doesn't have the large hotels usually accorded to a popular destination, allowing it to retain its welcoming and tranquil atmosphere.

-Surrounded by sugarcane plantations, and situated between the Topes de Collantes Mountains and the Caribbean Sea, Trinidad's location also provides easy access to the beach, the mountains, and the beautiful surrounding countryside, where vestiges from the 18th and 19th centuries in the Valle de los Ingenios (Valley of the Sugar Mills) testify to a time of prosperity during the sugarcane boom.
-The Valley and its old sugar mills are interesting historically, as well as scenically, because the slave trade was a huge contributing factor in the sugarcane industry's success.
+Vestiges from the 18th and 19th centuries in the Valle de los Ingenios (Valley of the Sugar Mills) testify to a time of immense prosperity for landed Cubans, amassing immense wealth during the sugarcane boom under slavery and colonial rule.
 It was after the abolishment of slavery that the boom ended and the area drifted into picturesque tranquillity.

-A novel way to explore the area is on the vintage steam train, dating back to 1907, that travels to Valle de los Ingenios.
-The train generally leaves Trinidad at about 9.30am and returns at 2pm.
-There are also very popular horseback tours of the valley and many people get around the area on bicycles.
-All in all, it is a small and friendly place, and very easy to get around.
+A novel way to explore is on the vintage steam train, dating back to 1907, that travels to Valle de los Ingenios.
+It generally leaves Trinidad at about 9.30am and returns at 2pm.
+There are also popular horseback tours of the valley, and many people get around the area on bicycles.
+Ultimately, it's a small and friendly place, and exceedingly easy to get around.

-A holiday in Trinidad provides a taste of traditional Cuba, and travellers are invariably enchanted with the town.
-The centre of Trinidad itself is a living colonial museum and visitors enjoy salsa-ing the night away in the central square, where the bars serve up delicious mojitos.
-There is also an intriguing market selling local handicrafts to browse through.
+A holiday in Trinidad provides an enchanting taste of traditional Cuba.
+The centre of Trinidad is a living colonial museum and visitors enjoy evenings of salsa performances in the central square, where bars serve up delicious mojitos and a market sells intriguing handicrafts.

-Attractions in Trinidad include the Iglesia Parroquial de la Santisima, the largest church in Cuba, which has an extraordinary white interior that makes it feel light, cool and vast.
-There are also several interesting museums, like the Trinidad Architecture Museum.
-So much of Trinidad's charm is due to its well-preserved colonial architecture and the Museo Historico Municipal and the Museo Romantico are both stunning examples of old colonial mansions which have been turned into museums.
+Attractions in Trinidad include the largest church in Cuba, called Iglesia Parroquial de la Santisima; extraordinary white interior makes it feel light, cool and vast.
+So much of Trinidad's charm is owed to its well-preserved colonial architecture.
+The Museo Historico Municipal, Trinidad Architecture Museum and the Museo Romantico are all stunning examples of mansions that have been turned into museums.
 They house collections composed largely of the private belongings and art of the wealthy and influential families that once lived in them.
 Both are on the Plaza Mayor, the old town square.

-Trinidad is also remarkably well-situated for excursions out into the countryside.
-It is just a few minutes' drive from one of Cuba's loveliest beaches, Ancon, and the Embalse Hanabanilla lake and waterfalls which are very popular with hikers and cyclists.
-And, of course, there is the beautiful and historically absorbing Valle de los Ingenios to be explored and enjoyed.
-You can also quickly reach the charming city of Sancti Spiritus, which is a continuation of the shabby colonial glory of Trinidad.
+Trinidad is also remarkably well situated for excursions out into the countryside.
+It is just a few minutes' drive from one of Cuba's loveliest beaches, Ancon, and the Embalse Hanabanilla lake and waterfalls, which are immensely popular with hikers and cyclists.
+Also nearby is the beautiful and historically-absorbing Valle de los Ingenios, while it hardly takes any time to reach the nearby city of Sancti Spiritus, a continuation of the rustic colonial glory of Trinidad.

 The best time to travel to Trinidad is during the cool, dry months between December and April, which is high season for tourism in Cuba.
 The rest of the year the weather is sweltering, humid and wet.